10 Best Kettlebell Swing Alternatives (For Home Or Gym)

 How do you modify a kettlebell swing?

-If you are finding your kettlebell swing exercises too easy and want additional challenge, consider increasing the weight of your kettlebell or incorporate other exercises such as lunges, goblet squats, and Russian twists into your routine.
+To modify the kettlebell swing, you can consider increasing the weight of your kettlebell or incorporate other exercises such as lunges, goblet squats, and Russian twists into your routine.

 Is it OK to do kettlebell swings every day?